sghelani/CppNanodegree/System_Monitor/README.md

 # System-Monitor
-* Developed a Linux based Systems monitor using C++ which displays the CPU and Memory utilization of each CPU core and each of the processes like the popular Htop application.
+* Developed a Linux based Systems monitor using C++ which displays the CPU and Memory utilization of each CPU core and the running processes like the popular Htop application.

   ![System Monitor](images/Capture.PNG)